iota9star/boo/README.md

 # Boo 👻

-*A glassmorphic companion that responds to your face and your moves.*
+*A companion that responds to your face and your moves.*

 ## Screenshots